EstatePass

 3. Practice Appraisal Math Daily

-Math & Statistics accounts for 15% of the exam.
-You must be comfortable with area and volume calculations, income capitalization (NOI / Cap Rate = Value), depreciation calculations (physical, functional, external), GRM/GIM calculations, and paired sales analysis.
-An on-screen calculator is provided β€” practice with a basic calculator until these calculations are automatic.
+Math is woven through Sales Comparison, Cost Approach, Income Approach, and the new Appraisal Statistical Methods area.
+You must be comfortable with area and volume calculations, income capitalization (NOI / Cap Rate = Value), depreciation (physical, functional, external), GRM/GIM, paired sales analysis, and basic regression concepts.
+Plan to bring your own calculator β€” see the calculator policy below.

 4. Know USPAP Inside and Out